 The 1977 Fortune Symposium explored the rise of institutionalized racism in the 1890s, which consigned black southerners to a status little removed from slavery.

 Participants: Derrick Bell, Mary Berry, Dan Carter, Al-Tony Gilmore, Robert Higgs, George Tindall

 Publication: Haws, Robert J., ed.
 The Age of Segregation: Race Relations in the South, 1890-1945.
 Jackson: University Press of Mississippi, 1978.

-Recent scholarship has produced new and significant information on race relations in the New South.
-This symposium will provide historians from across the country a forum for the discussion of this important era in American history.
-At each session, following the presentation of a paper and a commentary by recognized scholars in this period, the floor will open for questions and general discussion.
+The 1976 Fortune Symposium examined scholarship that has produced new and significant information on race relations in the New South by providing historians from across the country a forum for the discussion of this important era in American history.

 Publication: Sansing, David G., ed.
 What Was Freedom’s Price?
 Jackson: University Press of Mississippi, 1978.

-A number of recently published works have caused historians to reconsider the traditional views on slavery.
-The symposium is designed to foster historical scholarship by bringing together leading authors, professional historians, and those interested in the subject.
-Seven of the foremost scholars in the field of slavery will present papers during the three-day symposium.
-Each presentation will be followed by a discussion initiated by questions from the audience.
+The 1975 Fortune Symposium explored scholarship that caused historians to reconsider the traditional views on slavery.
+The symposium was designed to foster historical scholarship by bringing together leading authors, professional historians, and those interested in the subject.

 Publication: Owens, Harry P., ed.
 Perspectives and Irony in American Slavery.
 Jackson: University Press of Mississippi, 1976.